alonf/SemanticKernelPooling/README.md

 - Special thanks to the contributors of Microsoft Semantic Kernel and all integrated AI service providers.
 - Inspired by the need for efficient AI resource management in .NET applications.

----

-By following this guide, you should have a comprehensive understanding of how to use and extend the SemanticKernelPooling library for various AI service integrations.
-Happy coding!